Travelers with FjordPhyto sample phytoplankton in Antarctica, helping scientists learn how this fertile ocean region is changing.

 Today’s explorers are learning about both the ecosystem they visit and the interconnected nature of life.
 By participating in citizen science projects like FjordPhyto while visiting these remote areas, they are helping discover more information about the changing invisible forest hiding beneath the ocean’s surface, documenting and contributing to our understanding of an environment that can rapidly change due to a warming climate.
 Tour ships and companies, like Hurtigruten, make this exploration possible, equipping ships to support scientific research, to popularize science, to operate sustainably, and to build scientific awareness.
 In other words, participants in these projects contribute to the legacy of polar research and return home as Antarctic Ambassadors.
-Hurtigruten operates several ships in the polar areas throughout the year, offering travellers a wide variety of possibilities to journey to remote areas and do valuable citizen science.
+Hurtigruten operates several ships in the polar areas throughout the year, offering travelers a wide variety of possibilities to journey to remote areas and do valuable citizen science.
 Want to get involved?
 You can book a trip and then work with FjordPhyto while on board.
-And if you can’t make it to Antarctica, you can study the ocean near you by joining an ocean-centric project listed on SciStarter.

 About the Authors

 Allison Cusick – USA – Biological Oceanographer